gisaia/ARLAS-Exploration-stack/README.md

 The initializer detects the files by their name, so be sure to respect the nomenclature.

-Also, we have implemented an initialization of ARLAS with [AIS](https://en.wikipedia.org/wiki/Automatic_identification_system) data around Denmark, and the corresponding files are given as examples in the table.
+Also, we have implemented an initialization of ARLAS with [AIS](https://en.wikipedia.org/wiki/Automatic_identification_system) data (ships) around Denmark, and the corresponding files are given as examples in the table.

 | File name | Description | Example: ais-danmark |
 |-|-|-|